topolvm/topolvm/docs/topolvm-controller.md

       claimName: local-pvc1                # have the above PVC
 ```

-The hook inserts `topolvm.cybozu.com/capacity` to the first container as follows:
+The hook inserts `capacity.topolvm.io/<volume group name>` to the first container as follows:

 ```yaml
 spec: